tlug/tlug.jp/README.md

 tlug.jp: Tokyo Linux Users Group Website
 ========================================

-This is a work in progress for the new version of <https://tlug.jp>, the Tokyo Linux Users group website.
-It's intended to be statically generated using [Hakyll].
+This is an experimental work in progress for one possible new version of <https://tlug.jp>, the Tokyo Linux Users group website.
+It's a fully static site generated using [Hakyll], intended to be deployed to a CDN such as [Netlify].
+It's possible to add dynamic elements by having JS call an API on another server.

 The current developers/maintainers are Curt Sampson (`@0cjs`)
 <cjs@cynic.net> and Jim Tittsler (`@jimt`) <jimt@onjapan.net>.